 You can take the IELTS Indicator on any suitable desktop computer or laptop with reliable internet access and will be required to complete the Listening, Reading, and Writing in one sitting.
 The Speaking test will take place at a separate time.

 He further added, “Early this year, we had our Pro-Vice-Chancellor, Mr. Tim Steele visiting different parts of India.
 He has presented his thoughts and strategies about various types of partnerships and recruitment.
 The best thing is that we are running as per the plan.
 We are glad to see the amazing response coming from Indian students through various digital platforms.
 I am sure to see these students at the University.”

 Looking at the current situation, some Universities are planning to run September intake a little late OR blended version.
 The Universities are also running complete online classes for currently enrolled students so that their semester should not go waste.

-Most of the Universities have also formed COVID specific bodies to handle the situation at the local level.
+Most of Universities have also formed COVID-specific bodies to handle the situation at the local level.
 There are various guidelines issued by the abroad Universities as an advisory to international students.